xStarbound/xStarbound/README.md

 - [Planet Search](https://steamcommunity.com/sharedfiles/filedetails/?id=3269792617) — fully supported by xStarbound.
 - [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — all OpenStarbound-compatible commands are supported by xStarbound as of v3.1.6.
 - [Quick Stack Gun [OpenStarbound Fix]](https://steamcommunity.com/sharedfiles/filedetails/?id=3501752811) — Despite the name, requires xStarbound, OpenStarbound or StarExtensions.
-- [Recipe Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2018183533) — Recipe Browser's universal mod support requires xStarbound or OpenStarbound.
+- [Recipe Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2018183533) — Recipe Browser's universal mod support requires xStarbound or OpenStarbound (or an oSB fork).
 - [RPG Growth Keybind Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=3368499316) — this mod fixes a compatibility issue between RPG Growth and xStarbound/OpenStarbound/StarExtensions.
 - [Ruler](https://steamcommunity.com/sharedfiles/filedetails/?id=2451043851) — fully supported by xStarbound, including keybinds, as of v3.1.6.
 (Bravo for getting rid of the sandbox-breaking code, Patman!)
 - [Save Inventory Position](https://steamcommunity.com/sharedfiles/filedetails/?id=3331093074) ([GitHub](https://github.com/bongus-jive/save-inventory-position)) — fully supported by xStarbound.
 Use `/resetinventoryposition` if your inventory ends up off-screen after installation.
 - [Scanner Shows Printability](https://steamcommunity.com/sharedfiles/filedetails/?id=3145469034) — fully supported by xStarbound as of xSB v2.3.7.
-- [scorchedcityfridge.png](https://steamcommunity.com/sharedfiles/filedetails/?id=3702246480) — requires xStarbound or OpenStarbound.
+- [scorchedcityfridge.png](https://steamcommunity.com/sharedfiles/filedetails/?id=3702246480) — requires xStarbound or OpenStarbound (or an oSB fork).
 Ensure you have plenty of RAM when loading Starbound with this mod, especially on a large modpack.
-- [Searchable Colony Tags](https://steamcommunity.com/sharedfiles/filedetails/?id=3496192756) — requires xStarbound or OpenStarbound.
+- [Searchable Colony Tags](https://steamcommunity.com/sharedfiles/filedetails/?id=3496192756) — requires xStarbound or OpenStarbound (or an oSB fork).
-- [Shut up about raceeffects](https://steamcommunity.com/sharedfiles/filedetails/?id=3549581457) — requires xStarbound or OpenStarbound.
+- [Shut up about raceeffects](https://steamcommunity.com/sharedfiles/filedetails/?id=3549581457) — requires xStarbound or OpenStarbound (or an oSB fork).
 Recommended if you have [Frackin' Races](https://steamcommunity.com/sharedfiles/filedetails/?id=763259329) installed.
 - [Size of Life - Framework](https://steamcommunity.com/sharedfiles/filedetails/?id=3218820111), [Size of Life - Vanilla Species](https://steamcommunity.com/sharedfiles/filedetails/?id=3218826863) and other mods based on the framework — xStarbound supports «nice» non-pixelated scaling as of v2.4.1.1.
-- [Space Station Terminal Quick Sell QoL](https://steamcommunity.com/sharedfiles/filedetails/?id=3723886096) — requires xStarbound or OpenStarbound for the added shift-click functionality to work.
+- [Space Station Terminal Quick Sell QoL](https://steamcommunity.com/sharedfiles/filedetails/?id=3723886096) — requires xStarbound or OpenStarbound (or an oSB fork) for the added shift-click functionality to work.
-- [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+ or OpenStarbound.
+- [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+ or OpenStarbound (or an oSB fork).
-- [Spenbed Starbound osb logo replacer] — another logo replacement mod for OpenStarbound and the like.
+- [Spenbed Starbound osb logo replacer] — another logo replacement mod for OpenStarbound (or an oSB fork) and the like.
 Should be supported.
 The associated modpack is fully compatible with xStarbound as long as xSBCompat is installed and Stardust Core Lite is replaced with Quickbar Mini or Classic Quickbar.
-- [Starburst Rework T6 Armor Recipe Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3472326270) — requires xStarbound or OpenStarbound.
+- [Starburst Rework T6 Armor Recipe Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3472326270) — requires xStarbound or OpenStarbound (or an oSB fork).
 - [StarCustomChat](https://steamcommunity.com/sharedfiles/filedetails/?id=3208917628) ([GitHub](https://github.com/KrashV/StarCustomChat)) and [StarCustomChatRP](https://steamcommunity.com/sharedfiles/filedetails/?id=3445409664) ([GitHub](https://github.com/KrashV/StarCustomChatRP)) — requires xStarbound v3.5.1+, OpenStarbound v0.1.8+ or StarExtensions.
 It's recommended to use FezzedOne's [StarCustomChat](https://github.com/FezzedOne/StarCustomChat) and [StarCustomChatRP](https://github.com/FezzedOne/StarCustomChatRP) forks for additional features and xStarbound compatibility fixes (not supported by Degranon, the original author).
 - [Tech Loadout Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2920684844) — fully supported by xStarbound.
 - [The Hungercry Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3594407068) — requires xStarbound, OpenStarbound or StarExtensions for a `player` callback, despite not being tagged as such.
 - [Time Control Command](https://steamcommunity.com/sharedfiles/filedetails/?id=3256623666) ([GitHub](https://github.com/bongus-jive/TimeControlCommand)) — fully supported by xStarbound.
-- [Toggled Walking](https://steamcommunity.com/sharedfiles/filedetails/?id=3706549533) — requires xStarbound or OpenStarbound.
+- [Toggled Walking](https://steamcommunity.com/sharedfiles/filedetails/?id=3706549533) — requires xStarbound or OpenStarbound (or an oSB fork).
-- [Universal Keybind Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3466851780) ([GitHub](https://github.com/FezzedOne/Starbound-Universal-Keybind-Compatibility)) — requires xStarbound or OpenStarbound.
-Install this mod if you have issues with getting mod keybinds, like RPG Growth's tech keybinds, to work on xStarbound or OpenStarbound.
+- [Universal Keybind Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3466851780) ([GitHub](https://github.com/FezzedOne/Starbound-Universal-Keybind-Compatibility)) — requires xStarbound or OpenStarbound (or an oSB fork).
+Install this mod if you have issues with getting mod keybinds, like RPG Growth's tech keybinds, to work on xStarbound or OpenStarbound (or an oSB fork).
-- [Universal Printable Objects Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3603139264) — requires xStarbound or OpenStarbound to do anything.
+- [Universal Printable Objects Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3603139264) — requires xStarbound or OpenStarbound (or an oSB fork) to do anything.
-- [Universal Upgradeable Weapons Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3595603580) — requires xStarbound or OpenStarbound to do anything.
+- [Universal Upgradeable Weapons Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3595603580) — requires xStarbound or OpenStarbound (or an oSB fork) to do anything.
 - [Wardrobe Cumulative Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3433498458) — supported by xStarbound as of xSB v3.4.4.2.
 - [Warp Doors](https://steamcommunity.com/sharedfiles/filedetails/?id=3608977430) — xStarbound, OpenStarbound or StarExtensions required to use the client-side commands for generating warp doors and getting coordinates; may be installed on a stock client with no errors aside from the commands being unavailable.
 Mod must be installed server-side for placed warp doors to function, but placed warp doors function on any client regardless of whether the mod is installed client-side.
 - [xDPC](https://github.com/FezzedOne/xDPC) — requires xStarbound for full support, but also works on OpenStarbound and StarExtensions, albeit with a few missing features.
-- [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+ or OpenStarbound.
+- [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+ or OpenStarbound (or an oSB fork).
 - [xWEdit](https://github.com/fezzedone/xWEdit) — this WEdit fork requires xStarbound for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).
 - [Ztarbound S.A.I.L.
-All-In-One Race Support](https://steamcommunity.com/sharedfiles/filedetails/?id=3506162421) — requires xStarbound or OpenStarbound.
+All-In-One Race Support](https://steamcommunity.com/sharedfiles/filedetails/?id=3506162421) — requires xStarbound or OpenStarbound (or an oSB fork).
 - Mods that change the size or number of bags in the inventory or hotbar — as of xSB v2.4, xStarbound gives these mods full compatibility with vanilla multiplayer and existing characters «out of the box».

 ### Requires xSBCompat